-Each of the ten sessions links to discussion points.
+Each of the eleven sessions links to discussion points.
 A session will start with a brief introduction to the issues under study, and how they relate to previous and later sessions.
 Then time can be given for reading: in every session except week 8 the basic reading is short enough to be done then and there.
 The class is then divided into small groups - of two, three, or four - to study the discussion points and write responses with felt-tip pens on large sheets of paper.
 Finally, the different responses are stuck up on the wall, and the whole class comes together to discuss them.

 Week 1: The value problem